elylucas/nest-ngconf/Guide.md

 ### Create Mission Angular Service

-Next, create an Angular service that will be used to retrieve the Missions from the API.
+Next, create an Angular service to retrieve the Missions from the API.
 Run the following command from your terminal:

 ```bash
 npx ionic g service services/missions